 EDGES has conducted measurements since 2007, and is located at the Murchison Radioastronomy Observatory in the desert of Western Australia to take advantage of its low levels of artificial radio-frequency interference (RFI).

 Along with RFI, one of the most significant challenges in this measurement corresponds to distinguishing the very weak 21-cm signal (< 500 mK) from the strong diffuse foregrounds, which are between hundreds and thousands of Kelvin.
 These foregrounds impose the requirement of instrumental calibration at the level of about 1 part in 10,000, in order to reach enough sensitivity for detection.
 The current EDGES sensitivity is comparable to this requirement, which has enabled EDGES to place the tightest constraints to date on the global 21-cm signal from the early Universe.
-See latest news.
+See news and a recent publication.